 The high-profile Chang’e-5 mission was years in the making and consists of a service module, a lunar lander, an ascender, and most importantly, a return capsule, with a total weight of more than 8 tonnes.

-This can only happen after a lander-ascender combination takes off from the Oceanus Procellarum, also known as the Ocean of Storms, on the near side of the moon following sample collection there.
+This can only happen after a lander-ascender combination takes off from the Oceanus Procellarum, also known as the Ocean of Storms, on the near side of the moon following the vital sample collection there.